ticketmaster/react-native-ticketmaster-ignite/docs/v4-guide.md

 memberInfo.firstName
 ```

-You can console log any of the variables to see the all of the available properties
+You can console log any of the variables to see the all of the available properties.

 ## Tickets SDK Embedded